loopnaz/loopnaz/content/about/leadership.md

 [Bylaws of the Loop Nazarene Compassionate Ministries, Inc.][bylaws]

 Please [contact us][contact] to connect with our pastor and other leaders.

+## Our Student Leaders

+### Elise Fetzer

+{{< figure src="/img/jpg/efetzer_headshot_square.jpg" title="Elise Fetzer" class="float-left" >}}

+Elise is a senior at Olivet Nazarene University from Oak Lawn, IL.
+From December 2018 through January 2019 Elise served with LoopNaz in partial fulfillment of her cross-cultural field experience for her Bachelor of Arts in Intercultural Studies.

+As part of her field studies, Elise kept an online [journal][elise-author].
+Please read and pray along with us.
+Thanks Elise!

 [bylaws]: /bylaws/
 [contact]: /contact/